Do's and Don'ts When Planning Garden Lighting

 DO Take Advantage of LED Lights

 LED outdoor lighting is the preferred type of lighting in the modern age.
 LEDs plenty of beneficial points, including energy efficiency, choice of colour temperature and brightness, lack of heat output and so much more.
-Use them in your outdoor wall lighting, porch lighting, bollard decking lights and anywhere else you plan to add illumination outdoors.
+Use them in your outdoor wall lights, porch lighting, bollard lights and anywhere else you plan to add illumination outdoors.

-- Many of the benefits of LED mains powered garden lights are unique to LED lights alone.
+• Many of the benefits of LED mains powered garden lights are unique to LED lights alone.
 These include:

 Energy efficiency.
 LED bulbs use 80 percent less energy than a traditional halogen bulb, which uses most of its energy as heat.
 Lower energy consumption means that you will get more bang for your buck.